michaelkotelnikov/rhacm-workshop/04.Application-Lifecycle/README.md

 ## Preparing RHACM for ArgoCD Integration

-In this part you will create the relevant resources to import `local-cluster` into ArgoCD's managed clusters.
+In this part you will create the resources to import `local-cluster` into ArgoCD's managed clusters.

 Create the next ManagedClusterSet resource.
-The ManagedClusterSet resource will include `local-cluster` in it, and will be associated with the `openshift-gitops` namespace.
+The ManagedClusterSet resource will include the `local-cluster` cluster.
+The ManagedClusterSet resource is associated with the `openshift-gitops` namespace.

 ```
 <hub> $ cat >> managedclusterset.yaml << EOF